LowenJiang/lowenjiang.github.io/_posts/2025-09-24-firstblog.md

 title: Form REINFORCE to PPO - Classic Policy Gradient Methods Revisited
 date: 2025-09-24
 ---
-# Form REINFORCE to PPO: Classic Policy Gradient Methods revisited

 ## **Stitching the narrative arc**
 When I started studying reinforcement learning, I found blogs to be a very good medium for gaining intuition.
 There are as many ways of presenting ideas as there are bloggers online.
-Yet I sometimes find myself struggling to see how the various algorithm boxes fit together into a coherent picture.
-Inspired by other blogs in the area (@Seita's place and @lil'log), and the recognition that a coherent narrative is conductive to deeper understanding, I decided to write down my own learning diary here.
-My aim is threefold: to fully understand the logic by writing it down, to create a scaffold I can revisit in the future, and to share the process with anyone who might find value in it.
+Yet I sometimes find myself struggling to see the connective tissue between different algorithm boxes.
+Inspired by other blogs in the area (@Seita's place and @lil'log), and the recognition how human mind craves narrative, I decided to write down my own learning diary here - Not that the world needs yet another ML blogger, but the aim is threefold: to clarify the logic by writing it down, to create a scaffold I can revisit in the future (and thus a daguerreotype of understanding), and to share the process with anyone who might find value in it.
 I try to keep the flow didactic, the language casual, and the math tight.
 There are bound to be typøs, despite my best intentions.
-All notations apart from the typøs follow Andrew Barto and Richard Sutton's Introduction to Reinforcement Learning.
+I notice I sometimes use the pronoun we in writing, but we don't deem that to be an issue.
+All notations apart from the typös follow Andrew Barto and Richard Sutton's Introduction to Reinforcement Learning.

-Policy gradients and value-based are two families of methods.
-Suppose we want to arrive at a place, I tend to think of value-based as drawing a map, whereas policy gradients is like building intuition.
-Value-based RL learns action values $Q(s,a)$ and induces a policy by acting near-greedily (i.e. $\epsilon$-greedy).
-Some algorithms for value-based methods: SARSA, Q-Learning, DQN, etc.

-Contrarily, the **policy-based** methods parameterizes a policy function $\pi(s,a)$ (which represents the probability of taking a given action) and directly pushes parameter by estimating $J_\theta$.
-For discrete actions, logits from a network go through softmax; for continuous actions, policies can be Gaussian:

-$$\pi_\theta(a|s) = \frac{e^{h_\theta(s,a)}}{\sum_{a’} e^{h_\theta(s,a’)}} \quad \quad \pi_\theta(a|s)=\mathcal N(\mu_\theta(s), \Sigma_\theta(s))$$

-A subtle question: what's the difference between softmax-weighing-Q-values and a discrete policy?
-On the surface, both measures a (state, action) preference; but Q values must satisfy Bellman equation whereas policy do not.
-Quintessentially, that is why we can later bootstrap value functions in Actor-Critic, and why policy methods suffer from high variance.
+Policy gradients and value-based are two families of methods, which are very loosely analogous to drawing a map (learning a $Q$ and/or $V$ function) vs becoming a better driver (update the $\pi$ directly).
+Policy gradients handle and stochastic policy more naturally, although I doubt whether a softmax layer on $Q$ can also do that.
 Here we focus on the policy gradients family, specifically how the vanilla REINFORCE logically develops into PPO.

 The fundamental goal of Policy Gradients is to select a $\theta = \arg \max J_{\pi}(\theta)$ , namely, find a parameter $\theta$ for policy $\pi_\theta$ that maximizes $J_\pi(\theta)$ , which is (on average) how much rewards an episode collects under a policy $\pi_{\theta}$.

 $$
 J_{\pi}(\theta) = \mathbb{E}\left[ \sum_{t=0}^{\infty} \gamma^{t}r(s_t, a_t)\right] = \mathbb{E}_{\tau \sim \pi_\theta}\left[r(\tau)\right]
 $$

 ## **How do we maximize this objective?**

-We can use $\theta$ to take gradient ascent steps w.r.t $J_\pi$ : this step can be derived neatly from definition, or per [ Berkeley CS285 Notes.](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/slides/lec-5.pdf)
+We can use $\theta$ to take gradient ascent steps w.r.t $J_\pi$ : this step can be derived neatly from definition, or in[ Berkeley CS285 Notes.](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/slides/lec-5.pdf)

 $$
 \begin{align}
 \nabla_{\theta} J_{\pi}(\theta) &= \int p_{\theta}(\tau)r(\tau)d\tau\\
 &= \mathbb{E}_{\tau\sim\pi_{\theta}}\left[ \left( \sum_{t=0}^{\infty} \gamma ^{t}r_{t+1} \right) \left( \sum_{t=0}^{\infty} \nabla \log \pi _{\theta}(a_t| s_t)\right) \right]\\\\
 &(\text{REINFORCE})
 \end{align}
 $$

 This means: to find the direction to improve $J$, we sample some episodes, and take the episodic rewards $\times$ preferred direction for this trajectory.
 One simply REINFORCES trajectories that leads to higher yields.